engrosamaali91/schaeffler/issues/issues.md

 ## ✅ Potential Solution

 The differential drive controller in isaac sim expects the value unscaled from ros2 subscriber node.
-To get the exact velocities mapped on the simulated robot, remove the to_scale node from the default differential drive action graph.
+To get the exact velocities mapped on the simulated robot, remove the to_scale node from the default differential drive action graph......